grame-cncm/faustwebsite/src/doc/manual/src/introduction.md

 [Diagram Composition Operations](#diagram-composition-operations) for more details).
-* Thanks to the concept of *architecture*, Faust programs can be easily deployed on a large variety of audio platforms and plugin formats without any change to the Faust code.
+* Thanks to the concept of *architecture*, Faust programs can be easily deployed on a large variety of audio platforms and plug-in formats without any change to the Faust code.

 ## Signal Processor Semantic